So, you released a new feature, but your users aren’t particularly keen on using it?

 Breadth of adoption: This tells you how widely has a feature been adopted across your user base or targeted user segment.
 Do a majority of users use your feature or only a few of them?
 By measuring the breadth of adoption, you get some insight in the initial appeal of your new feature.

 Depth of adoption: This shows you how often your users utilize the new feature.
 Do they use it in the way you expected it to be used?
-Or are they using it differently?
 From it, you can learn whether users really need that feature, or if they need to use it, but in a different way.
 Or maybe it’s too difficult for them to include it in their workflow.
-That’s why you should keep an eye on it and ask your users for feedback.

 Time to adopt: This measures how long it takes for your users to begin using the new feature.
 Do they try it out right away, or do they take weeks to try it out (worst case scenario: they’re bored at work, so they start trying out new features just to waste time).
 If they try it out sooner rather than later – it means you’ve pinpointed their pain points and needs accurately.